researchops/toolbox/README.md

 We are continuously collecting data and improving the toolbox.

-If you’d like to contribute to the census and tell us about what tools you and your team use, please fill out our census questionnaire (URL: https://airtable.com/shrvxQGZsmwjZEK41 )
+If you’d like to contribute to the census and tell us about what tools you and your team use, please fill out our census questionnaire (URL: https://airtable.com/shrW0caILlbxe5UQi )

-If you have any feedback, you can fill out a feedback form or reach out to us at tools.census@researchops.community
+If you have any feedback or would like to get involved, you can fill out a contact form (URL: https://airtable.com/shrK5MQBUElp9xjLs ) or reach out to us at tools.census@researchops.community

-If you’d like to get involved with the toolbox project, sign up here and we’ll get in touch with you [INSERT AIRTABLE LINK]

 ## What we have